cdeotte/MNIST-CNN-99.5/README.md

 ![begin](http://playagricola.com/Kaggle/CNNbegin.png)

 # Now be patient :-)
 Let the CNN train.
-Unfortunately I didn't implement GPU yet, so each epoch takes a slow 3 minutes.
-Be patient and let it train for 100 epochs and you will see the net achieve 99.5% accuracy!
+Unfortunately I didn't implement GPU or minibatches yet, so each epoch takes a slow 4 minutes.
+Be patient and let it train for 75 epochs and you will see the net achieve 99.5% accuracy!

 ![progress](http://playagricola.com/Kaggle/CNNprogress.png)